Ford says it will roll out a cheaper electric pickup truck

 Political headwinds, global realities

 Technically, what Ford announced is not just a single vehicle but a vehicle platform, which will eventually be adapted into a variety of vehicles that are all built the same way.
-They'll be assembled in Kentucky, with lower-cost lithium iron phosphate batteries from a Ford battery plant in Marshall, Mich.
-All together, it's a $5 billion investment for Ford.
+They'll be assembled in Kentucky with lower-cost lithium iron phosphate batteries from a Ford battery plant in Marshall, Michigan.
+Altogether, it's a $5 billion investment for Ford.

 It might seem like a strange time for a company to boast about a major EV project.
 President Trump, following through on a campaign promise, has been systematically dismantling the incentives and regulations that pushed automakers to make more EVs.
 Demand for battery-powered cars has come in lower than carmakers' expectations, and with federal tax credits expiring at the end of September, that trend is expected to slow even more.